applied-numerical-algorithms-group-lbnl/EBAMRCNS/README.md

 This is a code that solves the compressible Navier Stokes equations in the context of complex geometry.
 The boundary conditions and initial conditions live in the IBC classes.
 This is all written in the Chombo infrastructure from LBNL.
-See [the Chombo web page:](http://chombo.lbl.gov) Chombo documentation.
+See [the Chombo web page:](http://chombo.lbl.gov) for  Chombo documentation.

 ## usage :